shwezhu/shwezhu.github.io/content/post/golang/practice/003-gptbot.md

 > **The returned DB is safe for concurrent** use by multiple goroutines and maintains its own pool of idle connections.
 Thus, the Open function should be called just once.
 It is rarely necessary to close a DB.

-also note that the connection pool can be configured as such, in both GORM v1 and v2:
+Also note that the connection pool can be configured as such, in both GORM v1 and v2:

 ```go
 // SetMaxIdleConns sets the maximum number of connections in the idle connection pool.